How to get your company on WikipediaBy Jacob McKimm

 A Wikipedia article is an effective way to spread the word about your company and keep people informed about it.
-And, Google often uses Wikipedia summaries at the top of its search results, which is great coverage for your company.
+Google often uses Wikipedia summaries at the top of its search results, which is great coverage for your company.
 So, how exactly does one get a Wikipedia page?
-There are several tough guidelines you must comply with before moderators will allow your company to appear on Wikipedia.
+There are several tough guidelines with which you must comply before moderators will allow your company to appear on Wikipedia.

-1. Your company must have news coverage from several reliable media outlets.
+3. Include news coverage from several reliable media outlets.

 Clients love Jacob’s speed.
 Jacob is an inbound marketing-certified webmaster.
 He earned an integrated communications degree from Florida State College at Jacksonville.
 Jacob joined Axia PR as an intern in August 2015 and earned his way into a critical role at our PR agency.

 Topics: public relations, PR tips, online public relations, shared media, Wikipedia